 While Using Schedule Compression Techniques

-You have two schedule compression techniques: fast tracking and crashing.
+There are two schedule compression techniques: fast tracking and crashing.

 By definition, the management reserve is used for unknown risks.

-The Difference between Contingency Reserve and Management Reserve
+The Difference Between Contingency Reserve and Management Reserve

 The following are a few differences between the contingency reserve and management reserve: